dimahvirstuy/Graphics_2/README.md

 # I implemented octants 1, 2, 3, and 4, and swap the coordinates if those do not satisfy the coordinates
+***The only thing that was submitted late was the current version of the makefile because I forgot it needed to run on 'make', my bad :(